shizhec/deepRL_atari/README.md

 `$ python3 ./run_dqn.py --h`

 By default rom files are expected to be in a folder titled 'roms' in the parent directory of the repo.
 You can pass a diferent directory as an argument or change the default in run_dqn.py.
-ROM file names are expected to be snake case.

 Statistics and saved models are saved in the parent directory of the repo as well.